Debbie Mieszala, CG®

 I’ve heard many times that when doing DNA testing for genealogy it is best to fish in all DNA ponds.

-Posted in DNA, Family Research
+Posted in DNA, Family Research, Uncategorized

 Tagged 23andMe, AncestryDNA, Beeman, Crittenden, DNA, FTDNA, GEDmatch, Loy